whitslar/sheets_db/documentation/usage.md

 `multiple`: This option defaults to false.
 If true, it tells SheetsDB to parse the value as a comma-separated list of values, and return an array by splitting on the comma (if no comma is found, it will return a single element array).

 `transform`: If you supply a Proc (or lambda) to the `transform` option, reading this column from the spreadsheet will cause it to first be sent through this transformation Proc.
 For `multiple` columns, each element will be transformed independently.

+`column_name`: By default, SheetsDB will use the attribute name as the name of the column to look for in the header row (first row) of the worksheet.
+You can override this, however, by specifying the `column_name` option.

 ##### `has_many` and `has_one` associations